-The Rutgers Children's Center for Resilience and Trauma Recovery (CCRTR) is a grant funded program focused on engaging mental health professionals, community members, and caregivers in educational opportunities that increase the knowledge of youth mental health needs and provide the practical evidence-informed skills needed to support youth with mental health concerns.
-A Psychology Resident on this rotation is provided with training in evidence-informed approaches to trauma, including Attachment, Self-Regulation, and Competency (ARC); ARC Grow- A Caregiver Skill Building Intervention; Question, Persuade, Refer (QPR); and Youth Mental Health First Aid.
+The Rutgers Children's Center for Resilience Trauma and Recovery (CCRTR) is a grant funded program focused on engaging mental health professionals, community members, and caregivers in educational opportunities that increase the knowledge of youth mental health needs and provide the practical evidence-informed skills needed to support youth with mental health concerns.
+A Psychology Resident on this rotation is provided with training in evidence-informed approaches to trauma, including Attachment, Self-Regulation, and Competency (ARC); ARC Grow - A Caregiver Skill Building Intervention; Question, Persuade, Refer (QPR); and Youth Mental Health First Aid.
 In addition, the Psychology Resident has opportunities to provide education and consultation and to assist in ongoing trainings.
 Psychology Residents also develop important science communication skills by writing a monthly article for the CCRTR website and posting to the CCRTR social media accounts.
-Additional information may be found on their website at: https://rukidsrresilient.org/program/
+Additional information may be found on their website.
+The grant supporting this program will be up for renewal and is dependent upon successful renewal for the 2026-2027 cohort and beyond.